arviz-devs/arviz-project/governance/processes.md

 (contributor_onboarding)=
 ## New Contributor Nominations and Confirmation Process
+Current Contributors can nominate candidates to become Contributors by requesting so in a GitHub issue at [arviz-project repository](https://github.com/arviz-devs/arviz-project/issues?q=is%3Aissue+label%3Agovernance), constraints on eligibility are detailed in the role descriptions.
+The log of past nominations and their results is kept available in that repository.

-Current Contributors can nominate candidates to become Contributors by requesting so in a GitHub issue, constraints on eligibility are detailed in the role descriptions.
-If nominated candidates accept their nomination (explicit comment approving nomination on the issue or "thumbs-up" emoji on the same issue), then they can be considered by the Council: on the first of the month following a nomination, the Council will vote on each nominee using {ref}`this process <council_voting>`.
+If nominated, candidates accept their nomination (explicit comment approving nomination on the issue or "thumbs-up" emoji on the same issue), then they can be considered by the Council: on the first of the month following a nomination, the Council will vote on each nominee using {ref}`this process <council_voting>`.